Printable PDF available here.

 - Senators – Senators shall attend all regularly scheduled meetings, the annual retreat, and special meetings of the Senate.
 Each senator shall serve on one committee of the Senate, attend all regularly scheduled respective committee meetings, and may be elected as an officer of that committee.
 Senators shall maintain an open line of communication with their district constituents.

-- Senate vacancies shall be filled by the alternate from the same district who received the highest number of votes from the previous election.
-The alternate will serve for the remaining term of that seat; any Alternate not willing to fulfill a vacant senator position may be removed from office.
+- Senate vacancies shall be filled by the Alternate from the same district who has the longest active tenure serving on the Senate.
+If there are two or more Alternates in a district who have the same length of service, the Alternate with the highest number of votes from the previous election would be asked to fill in first, the next would be asked to fill in second, and so on.
+The Alternate will serve for the remaining term of that seat; any Alternate not willing to fulfill a vacant senator position may be removed from office.

 - If an alternate is not available, the Senate vacancy shall be filled by an appointed senator for the remainder of the term of that seat.